-“Compared to whole-grain rice, this takeout favorite causes blood sugar to spike more quickly,” says Therese Bonanni, MS, RDN, a nutritionist at Navesink Wellness Center in Rumson, New Jersey.
+“Compared to whole grain rice, this takeout favorite causes blood sugar to spike more quickly,” says Therese Bonanni, a registered dietitian nutritionist at Navesink Wellness Center in Rumson, New Jersey.
 “This can activate pro-inflammatory compounds known as cytokines.”
 So opt for brown or wild rice in your anti-inflammatory diet when you can.
 “Limiting refined grains helps decrease the inflammatory process by reducing the body’s insulin response, fanning the flames that may contribute to external reactions like eczema or psoriasis,” Bonanni adds.
-Keep an eye out for these foods that are bad news for your digestive system.

 Limit baked goods

-“Pastries typically have a triple whammy because they’re loaded with sugar, refined flour, and unhealthy fats—all of which increase inflammation,” say the Nutrition Twins Lyssie Lakatos, RDN, CFT, and Tammy Lakatos Shames, RDN, CFT, dietitians in New York City and creators of the Nutrition Twins 21-Day Body Reboot.
+“Pastries typically have a triple whammy because they’re loaded with sugar, refined flour, and unhealthy fats—all of which increase inflammation,” say the Nutrition Twins Lyssie Lakatos and Tammy Lakatos Shames, registered dietitians in New York City and creators of the Nutrition Twins 21-Day Body Reboot.
 “Too much sugar can alert the body to create inflammation.”

 One of the biggest baked-good offenders?
 Traditional cinnamon rolls.
-“One of the many, many reasons why I don’t recommend these aromatic, bakery-style rolls is that they’re basically like dessert on steroids," Newgent notes.
-"One of the most popular food-court varieties provides a whopping 58 grams of sugar and 17 grams of saturated fat."
-Beware of these other foods that make inflammation worse, too.
+“One of the many, many reasons why I don’t recommend these aromatic, bakery-style rolls is that they’re basically like dessert on steroids,” says Jackie Newgent, a culinary nutritionist in Brooklyn, New York.
+“One of the most popular food-court varieties provides a whopping 58 grams of sugar and 17 grams of saturated fat.”
+(Beware of these other foods that make inflammation worse.)

 Drink green tea

-This soothing beverage is filled with antioxidants that can do so much for your health, so it's a great addition to any anti-inflammatory diet.
+This soothing beverage is filled with antioxidants that can do so much for your health, so it can be a good addition to any anti-inflammatory diet.
 Green tea is tied to a lower risk of heart disease, Alzheimer’s disease, and even cavities.
 “According to the Dietary Inflammatory Index, green tea has an overall anti-inflammatory effect with a score of -0.56,” says Kinirons.
-“Foods that are anti-inflammatory have a negative score below zero, while those that are pro-inflammatory have a positive score above zero."
-Find out more about the many health benefits of green tea.
+“Foods that are anti-inflammatory have a negative score below zero, while those that are pro-inflammatory have a positive score above zero.”

-“Cruciferous vegetables like broccoli top my list of anti-inflammatory foods,” says Marisa Moore, RDN, a dietitian in Atlanta, Georgia.
-"Broccoli contains sulforaphane, a phytochemical that may have cancer-fighting properties as well as anti-inflammatory effects to ward off chronic inflammation.”
+“Cruciferous vegetables like broccoli top my list of anti-inflammatory foods,” says Marisa Moore, a registered dietitian nutritionist in Atlanta.
+“Broccoli contains sulforaphane, a phytochemical that may have cancer-fighting properties as well as anti-inflammatory effects to ward off chronic inflammation.”
 Cruciferous vegetables are rich in sulfur and go through two detox phases in the liver, forcing the body to create more enzymes that help reduce inflammation, the Nutrition Twins note.
 Eat broccoli roasted or sautéed, or shred it into a salad.
-Watch out for these 9 subtle signs of hidden inflammation in your body.

 Skip the double cheeseburgers

 Add the fruit to a morning smoothie or parfait, or freeze the seedless version for a healthy dessert in your anti-inflammatory diet plan.
-"A number of studies have found that grapes may help inhibit inflammation," says Toby Amidor, MS, RD, a dietitian in New York City and a nutrition partner with Grapes from California.
-"And polyphenols, found in grapes, are linked with decreased inflammation."
-The red, black, and green varieties are all equally good for you!
-Explore these other great anti-inflammatory foods you should add to your diet.
+Some studies have found that grapes may help inhibit inflammation.
+Polyphenols in grapes are linked to decreased inflammation.
+All varieties—red, black, and green—are equally healthy.
+(Explore these other great anti-inflammatory foods you should add to your diet.)

-You can add this anti-inflammatory plant to everything from smoothies to stir-fries and soups.
-“It contains very potent anti-inflammatory compounds and has been studied specifically in relation to arthritis benefits,” says Alicia Blittner, MS, RDN, a corporate nutritionist and employee wellness manager at FreshDirect in New York City.
-Check out these 8 foods that trigger arthritis inflammation.
+Try adding turmeric—an anti-inflammatory spice—to everything from smoothies to stir-fries and soups.
+“It contains very potent anti-inflammatory compounds and has been studied specifically in relation to arthritis benefits,” says registered dietitian Alicia Blittner, a corporate nutritionist and employee wellness manager at FreshDirect in New York City.

 Eat chia seeds

 These little seeds are not only great for chia pudding but also make a tasty crunchy mix-in for smoothie bowls and energy bites included in your anti-inflammatory diet.
-“Chia seeds are known for their antioxidant properties, along with being an excellent source of inflammation-squashing omega-3 fatty acids—as well as protein and dietary fiber,” says Dana Angelo White, MS, RD, author of the Healthy Instant Pot Cookbook and nutrition partner with Bob’s Red Mill.
-Avoid these 12 foods that make inflammation worse.
+“Chia seeds are known for their antioxidant properties, along with being an excellent source of inflammation-squashing omega-3 fatty acids—as well as protein and dietary fiber,” says registered dietitian Dana Angelo White, author of the Healthy Instant Pot Cookbook and nutrition partner with Bob’s Red Mill.

 Eat Brazil nuts